 For additional information on UDFs, refer to the UDF Scripts section in our documentation.

-The following section provides you with detailed explanation and tutorials showing the capabilities of Exasol's UDFs.
-Click on each link to view detailed information.
+The following sections provide detailed explanations and tutorials showing the capabilities of Exasol's UDFs.

-Find out how UDFs can be used in a machine learning/ data science context using Python.
-You will learn how to test the accuracy of a model, either from a SQL client or directly from your familiar Python environment like Jupyter Notebooks.
+Learn how UDFs can be used in a machine learning or data science context using Python.
+In this tutorial you will learn how to test the accuracy of a model, either from a SQL client or directly from your familiar Python environment such as Jupyter Notebooks.

-Learn how to dislay JSON data stored in a column as a table using a simple UDF.
+Learn how to display JSON data stored in a column as a table using a simple UDF.

-Use Exasol to add Geocodes to your data
+Learn how to use Exasol to add Geocodes to your data.